catern/supervise/README.md

 (in most use cases these will be the same fd), as well as waiting for the immediate child process to change state.

-supervise reads `signal` or `signal_all` commands from `controlfd`, which respectively command supervise to send a given signal to the immediate child process or to all of supervise's transitive children.
+supervise reads `signal` commands from `controlfd`, which command supervise to send a given signal to the immediate child process.

 If supervise receives a POLLHUP on the `controlfd`, it will exit.
 So if you fork off a child and wrap it with supervise,